back

 Due to an authorization vulnerability caused by Freshdesk, an attacker can perform social engineering attacks by impersonating trusted sources.

-Support pages are not fully open to the outside. log in to the Freshdesk Support portal is as follows:
+Support pages are not fully open to the outside.
+The login to the Freshdesk Support portal is as follows:

 First, we will use an email address that does not exist in the company.

 Then, we will use a company mailing address.
-In this context, it is important to prepare before by identifying emails of employees through social networks.
+In this context, it is important to prepare beforehand by identifying emails of employees through social networks.

 But when we check the admin panel, we saw that we created unauthorized tickets with [email protected] mail and [email protected] mail.
 At this point, it seems that there is an authorization problem.